-You may find this report published by Skills For Care interesting;
+You may find this report published by Skills For Care on critically reflective action learning interesting;

 For example ALS questions, please see here

 Kingston University Seminars

 These seminars are facilitated by Kingston University and cover a range of beneficial topics for improving practice and developing knowledge and skill set.
 They are held throughout the year, either during lunchtime or in the evening.
 Speakers at these events are leading national and international researchers, policy makers and commentators, who are invited to deliver talks on issues of topical and contemporary importance.